 When the old wire is moved a certain way, it will suddenly make a good connection, which will has this same “shocking” effect on the patient.
 The way to tell if your leads are bad is by holding onto the end of them tight and giving the wire a good tug.
 This will either break the connection entirely, so cable is no longer usable.

-3) The Lead Wire Connection at the Machine.
+3) The Lead Wire Connection in the Machine Muscle Simulator

 The connectors where the patient cable plugs into the machine do wear out.
 Because the wires sit inside them, gravity itself will keep the tension inside the plug in one place.
 When the cables get moved around, it will lose its connection to the loose connectors inside the outlet.
 This also makes for an intermittent connection.
 Have your repair tech replace the connectors inside the machine if this is the cause of the problem.

 Out of date electrode gel can also cause a connection problem in the muscle simulator.
 It may sound strange but as gel ages, it loses its effectiveness.
 Check the date on your electrode gel, sometimes out of date gel can cause the connection problem.